Last updated on July 24th, 2019 at 11:08 pm

 - After baking, cool the pan for about 20 minutes before unmolding.

 - Run a knife around the sides of the cake to loosen any bits of caramel sugar stuck in the pan.
+Then flip.

 - Apple Week has been set up and planned by Carlee, from Cooking with Carlee.
 She has done such a fantastic job coordinating this week’s participants and gathering amazing sponsors for the giveaway!!!
+Take a look at other apple recipes below the recipe card.

-WANT TO TRY THIS APPLE UPSIDE DOWN CAKE?
+WANT TO TRY THIS APPLE TREAT?

 PIN IT TO YOUR DESSERT, CAKE OR FALL BOARD!!